Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

 If you are towing or carrying other single-passenger motorized vehicles these may be registered with the car that is towing or carrying them.
 You must show proof of ownership of all vehicles and you can only bring up-to three single-passenger vehicles—one each for up to three passengers traveling in the main vehicle.
 All vehicles must be exported together when you leave Mexico.

-The Import Permit lasts for as long as your current visa lasts.
+The Temporary Import Permit (TIP) lasts for as long as your current visa lasts.
 If this this a FMM (Visitor’s Permit) the period is 180 days.
-If you are living in Mexico on a temporary resident visa, your car import permit will be valid for as long as your visa is valid.
-If you are entering Mexico on a permanent resident visa you cannot import your own vehicle.
+If you are living in Mexico on a temporary resident visa (Residente Temporal), your car import permit will be valid for as long as your visa is valid—including any visa extensions.
+If you are entering Mexico on a permanent resident visa (Residente Permanente) you cannot import your own vehicle using a TIP.
 See the Immigration page for details of different visa types and see this article about importing foreign-plated vehicles to Mexico.

 Note: If your immigration status changes while you have a vehicle in Mexico, you do not need to apply for a new vehicle permit.
-For example, if you entered Mexico on a FMM, and subsequently apply for and are granted a temporary resident visa, your vehicle permit does not have to be renewed and will last so long as your temporary resident visa is current (see note above about permanent residency visas).
-However, you must surrender the permit and purchase a new one every time your car leaves and re-enters Mexico — see “Taking Your Car Out of Mexico” below, for details.
+For example, if you entered Mexico on a FMM, and subsequently apply for and are granted a temporary resident visa, your vehicle permit does not have to be renewed and will last so long as your temporary resident visa is current.
+(See also note above about car import restrictions when entering on permanent residency visas.)
+See also “Taking Your Car Out of Mexico” below, for details about what to do when you leave Mexico.

 Documentation Required for Vehicle Import Permit